Donsuculentas

 The plant is shipped bare root (without substrate or pot).

-View complete collection of
+View collection of variegated succulents

 Share